 Sex and young people|

 For information and support on contraception, alcohol and sex, pregnancy testing, sexuality and peer pressure for young people (provided by NHS Choices).

 Sex: worth talking about|

 Why it is important to talk about sex, plus information and support on sexual health, sexually transmitted diseases (STIs) and contraception (provided by NHS Choices).

 NHS Choice: Sexual health|

 Information and support on sexual health for all ages, including contraception, STIs, pregnancy and sexuality.

-A registered charity which provides information, guidance and support for young people on sexual health and sex.
-They also provide a free and confidential helpline for under 25s - telephone 0808 802 1234.
+A registered charity that gives information, guidance and support to young people on sexual health and sex.
+They also have a free and confidential helpline for under 25s, phone: 0808 802 1234.

-For further information on Sexual Health Services in Calderdale that Public Health commission, please contact:
+For more about Sexual Health Services in Calderdale or the Public Health commission, please contact: